sethmlarson/truststore/docs/source/index.md

 ### Using truststore with pip

-Pip v22.2 released with experimental support for verifying certificates with system trust stores with truststore.
-To enable the feature use the flag `--use-feature=truststore` when installing a package like so:
+Pip v22.2 includes experimental support for verifying certificates with system trust stores using `truststore`.
+To enable the feature, use the flag `--use-feature=truststore` when installing a package like so:

 ```{code-block} bash
    # Install Django using system trust stores
    $ python -m pip install --use-feature=truststore Django
 ```

-This requires 'truststore' to be installed in the same environment as the one running pip and to be running Python 3.10 or later.
-For more information you can read the pip documentation about the feature.
+This requires `truststore` to be installed in the same environment as the one running pip and to be running Python 3.10 or later.
+For more information you can [read the pip documentation about the feature](https://pip.pypa.io/en/stable/user_guide/#using-system-trust-stores-for-verifying-https).

 ### Using truststore with urllib3